 The New SLC: Rebuilding for the Future

 Building a new terminal complex is a massive undertaking, but the end result will be well worth the effort.
-Salt Lake City International Airport serves more than 24 million passengers a year from facilities designed 50 years ago to serve half that many travelers.
+Salt Lake City International Airport (SLC) serves more than 24 million passengers a year from facilities that were designed 50 years ago, which were intended to serve half as many travelers.

 A lot has changed since the early 1960s.
 SLC has grown into a hub airport, with many flights arriving and leaving around the same time.
-Security needs are vastly different and there is a need for buildings that meet earthquake safety standards.
+Security needs have evolved, and there is a need for buildings that meet earthquake safety standards.

 Click Here to learn more about the features of The New SLC.

-The New SLC is having a tremendous economic impact on Salt Lake City and the State of Utah.
+The New SLC construction is making a tremendous economic impact on Salt Lake City and the State of Utah.
 Learn more at Economic Impact Analysis.